mariano-a-dim/relax/README.md

 # Relax Program

-Relax is a command-line program that manages and validates chatgpt keys.
+Relax is a command-line chatgpt terminal client.
 It uses the Boost library to handle command-line options and libcurl to interact with the OpenAI API.
-It also includes a simple logging feature for debugging.
+It uses gpt-4o model

 ## Installation